Tití Me Preguntó: Commercial performance

 Following the release of its parent album, "Tití Me Preguntó" charted at number 5 on the US Billboard Hot 100 dated May 21, 2022, becoming the second-highest charting track from Un Verano Sin Ti behind "Moscow Mule", which peaked at number 4.
 Additionally, it peaked at number 1 on the US Hot Latin Songs chart as well as peaking at number 4 on the Billboard Global 200 upon the issue date of June 11, 2022.
 Upon the issue date of May 29, 2022, "Tití Me Preguntó" reached number one in Spain.

 Audio visualizer

 A 360° audio visualizer for the song was uploaded to YouTube on May 6, 2022, along with the other audio visualizer videos of the songs that appeared on Un Verano Sin Ti.

+Meaning

+In the song, the singer addresses his own promiscuity, desire to treat all his partners well, and sexual process.
+Translated into English, the lyrics begin with "Hey, auntie asked me if I have a lot of girlfriends ...
+Today I have one, tomorrow I'll have another, hey, but there's no wedding ...
+I'm gonna take them all to the VIP, the VIP."

+And later: "The one from Barcelona that came by plane / And says that my dick is fire / I let them play with my heart / I'd like to move in with all of them to a mansion / The day I get married I'll send them an invitation."

+The song's final verse includes a warning to the singer's lovers.
+"I'm gonna break your heart, break your heart / Hey, don't fall in love with me (No, no)."

 Music video

 The music video for "Tití Me Preguntó" was released on YouTube on June 1, 2022.
 It was filmed primarily in Spanish Harlem, Manhattan, in New York City and directed by Stillz.
-As of November 2024, the music video has accumulated over 900 million views on YouTube.
+As of January 2026, the music video has over 1 billion views on YouTube.

+Live performances

+Bad Bunny performed it as the first song in his Super Bowl halftime show.